Investment Management Companies

 Feel free to download this complimentary book on portfolio performance.
 It talks about how the performance of a portfolio is tied to a variety of risks.

-Once the portfolio is ready, the investment manager makes the actual investments on behalf of the client.
+Once the portfolio is ready, the investment management companies make the actual investments on behalf of the client.

 However, the work done until now is only part of the overall responsibilities of an investment manager.

-A good investment manager won’t simply invest and then sit back.
-He/she will regularly evaluate the performance of the client’s portfolio and ensure that it is moving towards the ultimate financial goals of the client.
+Good investment management companies won’t simply invest and then sit back.
+They will regularly evaluate the performance of the client’s portfolio and ensure that it is moving towards the ultimate financial goals of the client.

 If it isn’t, then changes are made to the portfolio either by shifting investments from one asset class to another or liquidating non-performing investments and holding cash until an opportunity is found to re-invest.

 While shifting asset classes, a successful investment manager will consider the costs involved in such transactions.
 Whenever an investment is sold, a capital gains tax is levied to the client.

 The tax rates for short-term capital gains are higher than those for long-term gains.
 Therefore, it may sometimes be beneficial to not move investments as whatever benefit is gained through such a move can get canceled out by capital gains taxes.

 Besides taxes, there are other costs as well which can eat into the returns of the portfolio.

 Before reading this, if you wondered what does an investment manager do, you now know that investment management is not a one-dimensional “invest and measure the return” process.